warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 > "Burning Man is a **potluck** where you can bring literally anything."

 I like this framing.
 Some people bring loads of alcohol, period-defying fashion, etc. to the potluck; others bring food, workshops, spiritual experiences, etc ... all of it is equally cool, and it's always offered for free.
 Even those who attend just for the partying are here bringing their genuine self to those parties and contributing positive energy.
 Which is lovely.
-Virtually everywhere in Black Rock City has a welcoming atmosphere because virtually everyone has something nice to offer you: personal trinkets, camp amenities, or just a good vibe.
+Virtually everywhere in Black Rock City has a welcoming atmosphere because everyone has something nice to offer you: personal trinkets, camp amenities, or just a good vibe.
 Unsurprisingly, the default greeting here is a hug (given with consent), not a handshake.

 ## Stuff I did day to day
 What does one do at this potluck?
 Burn a man?
 Yes but only on Saturday.

-> [!warning] Btw, images are buggy on this website
+> [!warning] Btw, images can be buggy on this website
-> If they're not loading, you can see the complete list of photos in [this Google Photos album](https://photos.app.goo.gl/zMc8dnKfAimNidHg8).
+> If they're not loading, see the complete list of photos in [this Google Photos album](https://photos.app.goo.gl/zMc8dnKfAimNidHg8).
 You should read the article first tho

 ### Pre-burn (Late March 2024 - August)
 Preparation for Burning Man begins long before the event.
-For me as a first-timer, I needed to decide who I'd camp with (while camping solo is a thing, I didn't want to do that).
-I chose to camp with a themecamp, i.e. a camp that provides a good or service to the potluck of Burning Man.
+For me as a first-timer, I needed to decide who I'd camp with.
+Camping solo is a thing, but I didn't want to do that.

-The camp I chose: Infinite Love.
-IL hosts workshops focused on growing and kindling love for one's self and others.
+So I chose to camp with a themecamp, i.e. a camp that provides a good or service to the potluck of Burning Man.
+The camp I chose: Infinite Love, which hosts workshops focused on growing and nurturing love for one's self and others.

 ![[programming-sign_3__1_.png]]
 _2024's official programming poster.
 I made this!_